-We intend to use all of the net proceeds that we receive from this offering, along with existing cash and borrowings under our credit facility, to prepay all \$50.0 million of our outstanding 9.14% senior notes, including approximately \$7.1 million of make-whole premiums and accrued interest (assuming this offering closes in July 2004).
+We intend to use all of the net proceeds that we receive from this offering, along with existing cash and borrowings under our credit facility, to prepay all \$50.0 million of our outstanding 9.14% senior notes, including approximately \$7.1 million of make-whole premiums and accrued interest.
 These notes have an annual interest rate of 9.14% with a final maturity in 2009; however \$10.0 million of the principal amount of these notes is payable annually beginning in 2005.
 Pending application of the net proceeds, we intend to invest them in short-term interest bearing securities.
 We will not receive any proceeds from the sale of our stock by the selling stockholders.